Simulate

 Parameters:

-aggregation_level (str) – [daily, weekly] the granulatiry at which to return output data
+• aggregation_level (str) – [daily, weekly] the granulatiry at which to return output data

 Returns:

-run_with_config(config: dict) set[DataFrame, dict]
+run_with_config(config: dict) tuple[DataFrame, dict]

-simulate_ad_spend(campaign_spend_mean: int, campaign_spend_std: int, max_min_proportion_on_each_channel: dict) None
+simulate_ad_spend(baseline_sales_df: DataFrame, campaign_spend_mean: int, campaign_spend_std: int, max_min_proportion_on_each_channel: dict) DataFrame

 Simulation of ad spend based on normal distribution parameters for campaign spend.
 Overall campaign spend is then divided amongst each channel based on passed min-max proportionality.